 There are many potential reasons why a Dentist or Dental Hygienist may face liability charges.
 Some of the most common reasons are failure to refer a patient to a specialist, complications stemming from use of anesthesia, falls, burns, cuts, or slips at the dental office, treating or extracting the wrong tooth, or failure to fit a crown or bridge properly.
 Oral surgeons will face increased risks of claims filed against them as they often perform more complicated procedures and commonly use anesthesia.

 Depending on the extent of the injuries or problems experienced by those filing the lawsuit against you, the awards can be considerable.
 Finding the right type of insurance is extremely important.

-How Dental Hygienists and Dentists Connect With Insurance
+How do Dental Hygienists and Dentists connect with Insurance?